jmhuie/SlicerBiomech/README.md

 # Installation

-The official method for installing Segment Geometry is through 3D Slicer's built-in Extension Manager.
+The official method for installing Segment Geometry is through 3D Slicer's built-in Extensions Manager.
 To install Segment Geometry, first install the most recent stable release of <a href="https://download.slicer.org/" target ="_blank">3D Slicer</a> (r29738 or later).
-In 3D Slicer, open the Extensions Manager module and search for "Segment Geometry".
+In 3D Slicer, open the Extensions Manager module and search for "SegmentGeometry".
 Install the extension and its dependency (ExtraSegmentEditorEffects).
 After restarting the application, Segment Geometry should be fully functional and located in the Quantification module category.
+If there is an update for Segment Geometry, there will be the option to update the extension in the Extension Manager once it has already been installed.

 # How to Cite